-English universities will be banded by performance in the planned knowledge exchange framework, similar to the teaching excellence framework, it has been confirmed.
+English universities will be banded by performance in the planned knowledge exchange framework, it has been confirmed.

 Up until this point, very little has been said as to how the new framework – first announced by universities minister Jo Johnson on 12 October – will come to be used as a method for measuring English universities on their commercial successes and wider community impact.